micmejia/bible-dump/AMPC/Ruth/Ruth 1.md

-Then they wept aloud again; and Orpah [^a]kissed her mother-in-law [good-bye], but Ruth clung to her.
+Then they wept aloud again; and Orpah kissed her mother-in-law [good-bye], but Ruth clung to her.